oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/oracle-data-provider/oracle-data-provider.md

 ## Task 1: Navigate to the SQL Worksheet

+If your SQL Worksheet is still displayed from the previous task, skip over to **Task 2**.

 1. Log in to the **Oracle Cloud Console**.

 2. Open the **Navigation** menu and click **Oracle Database**.
 Under **Oracle Database**, click **Autonomous Database**.